 Abhishek Hajela is a travel photographer, passionate about capturing people in their environment.
 His goal is to tell their unique life-stories through visual imagery.
 Travelling far and wide he embeds himself in cities, rural villages and cultural fairs.
 Abhi loves photographing wildlife in both India and Africa and gets special pleasure shooting landscapes in the right light at the end of the day.

-Abhishek develops and leads Experiential and Immersive Photography Journeys with Eastbound Travels, New Delhi.
-He works closely with leading U.S based photography tour companies and individuals which include former chief of U.N. photo services John Isaac, Andy Biggs who leads bespoke safari trips, Pixelchrome Photo Tours by Jeremy Woodhouse; Epic Photo Tours by Herb Leventon, Iconic Images International by Denis Glennon and Olympus visionary Frank Smith.
+Abhishek develops and leads experiential and immersive photography and cultural journeys.
+He works closely with leading U.S based photography tour companies.
+He has collaborated with Santa-Fe Workshops, the former chief of U.N. photo services John Isaac with Maine Media, Andy Biggs who leads luxury safari trips, Pixelchrome Photo Tours, Epic Photo Tours, Olympus visionary Jay Seldin, David Wells and Frank Smith.

-The recipient of the prestigious Nikon World Photography Award in the Emerging Talent Category for 2010-2011, for his photo titled ‘Just before the sacred dip in the Ganges’.
+He was the recipient of the prestigious Nikon World Photography Award, for his photo titled ‘Just before the sacred dip in the Ganges’.
 The photo was also featured in the American photography magazine - Outdoor Photographer.

 His project on Spiritual India (The Naga Sadhus – Naked Saints) was short-listed by the National Geographic "All Roads Photography Program"

 As a responsible Indian citizen, he believes in giving back to the country to the best of his abilities.
 He provides his images on a free to use basis, to The Indian Ministry of Tourism for the Incredible India 2.0 campaign that was re-launched as a new initiative by the Ministry of Tourism in 2017 to overhaul its digital campaigns with a fresh look.